elmahio/documentation/docs/elmah-and-elmah-io-differences.md

 We receive a lot of questions like these:

 - What is the difference between ELMAH and elmah.io?
-- I though ELMAH was free.
+- I thought ELMAH was free.
 Why do you suddenly charge?
 - My ELMAH SQL Server configuration doesn't work.
 Why not?

 We totally understand the confusion.
 The purpose of this article is to give a bit of background of what the differences between ELMAH and elmah.io and why they share similar names.